Boundedness for proper conflict-free and odd colorings: Introduction

 Lemma~\ref{lem:reducetobip} provides the following way to attack Problem~\ref{prob:chi}: if we want to know whether a hereditary class~$\cG$ of graphs is linearly $\chipcf$-bounded, then it is enough to check that there is an absolute constant~$k$ such that every bipartite graph $G \in \cG$ satisfies $\chipcf(G) \le k$.
 With this approach, we obtain linearly $\chipcf$-boundedness for two classes.
-These classes may have arbitrarily large cliques and are therefore outside of the range of Theorem~\ref{thm:liu}.

 A graph is a \defi{permutation graph} if it is the intersection graph of segments having endpoints on two parallel lines.
-Hickingbotham~\cite{Hic22} proved that every graph satisfies $\chipcf(G) \le 2\mathrm{col}_2(G)-1$, where $\mathrm{col}_2(G)$ denotes the 2-coloring number of~$G$ (see~\cite{KY03} for a definition), while \cite[Lemma 1(a)]{DPUY22} implies the bound $\mathrm{col}_2(G)\le 25\chi(G)$ if~$G$ is a permutation graph.
+Hickingbotham~\cite{Hickingbotham23} proved that every graph satisfies $\chipcf(G) \le 2\mathrm{col}_2(G)-1$, where $\mathrm{col}_2(G)$ denotes the 2-coloring number of~$G$ (see~\cite{KY03} for a definition), while \cite[Lemma 1(a)]{DPUY22} implies the bound $\mathrm{col}_2(G)\le 25\chi(G)$ if~$G$ is a permutation graph.
 Thus \hbox{$\chipcf(G) \le 50\chi(G)-1$} for every permutation graph~$G$.
 However, we are able to improve this as follows.

 \begin{restatable}{theorem}{perm} For every permutation graph~$G$, we have $\chipcf(G) \leq 3\chi(G)$. \end{restatable}

 A graph is called \defi{convex-round} if its vertices have a circular ordering such that every neighborhood is an interval~\cite{BaHuYe2000}.
 Note that the result of Hickingbotham cannot be applied to convex-round graphs, since balanced complete bipartite graphs are convex-round and have unbounded 2-coloring number.
 However, Lemma~\ref{lem:reducetobip} allows us to present a new linearly $\chipcf$-boundedness result for this class.